radulle/ngx-deploy-npm/docs/README_contributors.md

 > ⚠️ Only works on VsCode!

 1. Place `debugger` statement or a red-point where you want your deployer to stop.
-2. Build your project `nx build ngx-deploy-npm`
+2. Build your project `nx build ngx-deploy-npm`.

 On VsCode, create a [_JavaScript Debug Terminal_](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_javascript-debug-terminal) and execute the command that you want to debug